BrickLai/alarm/README.md

-<a href="https://bricklai.github.io/Webpage/index.html">Click here</a> to view the webpage
+<a href="https://bricklai.github.io/alarm/index.html">Click here</a> to view the alarm